nathancarter/how2data/database/tasks/How to do a one-way analysis of variance (ANOVA)/description.md

  * How to do a two-sided hypothesis test for two sample means (which is just an ANOVA with only two samples)
- * How to compare two linear models using ANOVA
+ * How to compare two nested linear models
  * How to conduct a mixed designs ANOVA
  * How to conduct a repeated measures ANOVA
  * How to perform an analysis of covariance (ANCOVA)